The vote comes just hours after the Senate Judiciary Committee approved a Senate version of the bill, advancing it to the full Senate.

 University of Minnesota Law Professor Dale Carpenter said current state law already prohibits businesses from discriminating against customers based on sexual orientation.
 The state recognizing same-sex marriages wouldn’t change that, he said.

-Richard Painter, another university law professor who worked in former President George W. Bush’s administration, urged the Legislature to extend the right to marry to all Minnesotans.“Republicans understand that some things are none of the government’s business, and one of them is who you marry,” Painter said.
+Richard Painter, another university law professor who worked in former President George W. Bush’s administration, urged the Legislature to extend the right to marry to all Minnesotans.

 Sen. Branden Petersen, of Anoka, is the only current Republican lawmaker so far who has publicly supported the bill.